MichaelBosello/f1tenth-RL-BDI/README.md

 *It can be used on both the real f1tenth car and on its simulator*

 The DQN implementation provides several techniques to improve performances like target network, replay buffer, state history, prioritized sampling.
 It has various parameters (see below) that one can modify to fit the specific environment.
 There are also various options to pre-process lidar data.
-One can use lidar data directly or represent them as images containing the environment borders
+One can use lidar data directly or represent them as images containing the environment borders.
+Velocity can be added to to the state

 Model saving, replay buffer serialization, and tensorboard logging are provided

-In our experiment, we want to test *DQN* training directly in the *real world* through realistic 1/10 scale car prototypes capable of performing training in real-time.
-This allows us to explore the use of RL for autonomous driving in the physical world in a cheap and safe way.
-In this setting, the driver agent faces all the problems of a not simulated environment, including sensors noise and actuators’ unpredictability.
-We start with the implementation of DQN on the car, and then we try various alterations to improve performance like reward function engineering and hyper-parameters tuning

 ### BDI-RL Framework (from the BDI-RL Framework readme)
 This project is a PoC of the framework presented in